luizdeh/champs/README.md

 - Probably not, this is a specific use case for me and my friends, mainly to move away from Excel spreadsheets.

-## Other thoughts
+## Author notes

-- This is my first working application and one I enjoyed learning JavaScript/TypeScript.
+- This is my first working application and one that made me thoroughly enjoy learning JavaScript/TypeScript.

 ## Collaborators